vitalie-vrabie/psvmtools/README.md

 **Version:** 1.0.0
 **Product Name:** PSVMTools (PowerShell VM Tools)
 **Module Name:** vmbak
+**Commands:** `vmbak` or `vm-bak`
 **License:** MIT

 ---

 ## ??
 What is PSVMTools?

 PSVMTools is a professional PowerShell module for backing up Hyper-V virtual machines.
-It provides the `vmbak` cmdlet for automated, parallel VM backups with checkpoint support and 7-Zip compression.
+It provides the `vmbak` and `vm-bak` cmdlets for automated, parallel VM backups with checkpoint support and 7-Zip compression.

 ### Key Features:
 - ??
 Live VM backups using Production checkpoints